-Dr. Shum is from South Florida and received his undergraduate degree in Biology from Boston University.
+Johnny Shum, MD, is from South Florida and received his undergraduate degree in biology from Boston University.
 He returned back home to attend Nova Southeastern University for his medical degree.
 Before medical school he volunteered abroad in rural Honduras and spent six months doing ecology research in Ecuador, which involved catching numerous Amazonian snakes, lizards, and frogs.
 He also spent time working in the research department at Bascom Palmer Eye Institute in Miami.

 When he’s not in the clinic or hospital, he enjoys camping, reading fiction, spending time with friends and family, heading to the beach, and traveling.